 One router will send the information to another and this keeps on going until the binary codes reach the destination.

 Now the server receives the binary code and decodes it and sends the response in the following manner:

 - HTTP/1.1 200 ok (where 200 ok is the status)

 - Body of page

 Now this is converted back to binary by the server and sent to the IP address that is requesting it.
-Once this codes are received by the client, the browser again decode the information in following way:
+Once the codes are received by the client, the browser again decodes the information in the following way:

 - First it checks the status

-- It starts reading the document from html tag and constructs Tree like structure.
+- It starts reading the document from html tag and constructs a Tree like structure.